Ipomoea purpurea (L.) Roth

 I. purpurea is one of the species of Ipomoea commonly cultivated as the ornamental "morning glory."
 They are most frequently grown upon trellises and fences, which they will cover in vines bearing large, delicately colored flowers.
 The seeds of some species contain ergoline alkaloids related to LSD and have been ingested for recreational purposes; however, their purgative properties can also cause violent episodes of vomiting.

-Photographs taken in Brown Summit, NC., 8-6-02 (DETenaglia); also in Washington, Franklin County, MO, 10-4-2019 (SRTurner).
+Photographs taken in Brown Summit, NC., 8-6-02 (DETenaglia); also in Washington, Franklin County, MO, 10-4-2019; and at Don Robinson State Park, Jefferson County, MO, 8-10-2024 (SRTurner).